 2. Car insurance provides a financial safety net

-3. Hit and run coverage
+3. Hit-and-run coverage

 4. Car theft is covered

-6. Increase your credit score
+6. Preserve your credit score

 7. Car insurance gets cheaper as you get older

 The great thing about car insurance is that it becomes more affordable as you get older.
 Younger drivers are at greater risk of getting involved in an accident, so their premiums are typically higher.
 As drivers get older, that risk should decrease, and payments eventually go down.

 In addition, car insurance companies often reward customers who practice safe driving.
 Your monthly payments could dwindle as you continue staying safe on the road.
 The longer you’ve been practicing safe driving habits, the better your insurance rate could be if this service is offered.

 Regardless of your car’s age and mileage, it has value.
 Whether you trade it into a dealer or resell it, a car is an asset worth protecting.
 If you owe extensive amounts because of an accident, you may need help.
 Instead of having to sell off other assets, insurance can help foot the bill.